 Queens provides a safer environment for families and young professionals at a more affordable cost than Brooklyn and Manhattan.

-Based on NYPD statistics, significant crimes in Queens have decreased in recent years.
-Compared to other cities of similar size, the overall crime rate in Queens is lower, making it one of the safer boroughs in New York City.
+According to NYPD statistics, crime rates in Queens have decreased significantly in recent years.
+Compared to similar-sized cities, the overall crime rate in Queens is lower, making it one of the safer boroughs in New York City.
 However, it’s important to note that crime rates can still differ among neighborhoods within the metropolitan area.

 Crime statistics show Queens is safer than Brooklyn, the Bronx, and even Manhattan.
 Despite the higher real estate prices in Brooklyn and Manhattan, Queens has a significantly lower violent crime rate, with a difference of over 50%.